-Prior to the enactment of Reform Plan for Registration Category of Chemical Medicine, Category 3 drugs are drugs which have already been marketed abroad by multinational companies, but are not yet approved in China, and Category 3 drugs now are reclassified as Category 5 according to the Reform Plan for Registration Category of Chemical Medicine issued by CFDA in March 2016.
+Prior to the enactment of Reform Plan, Category 3 drugs are drugs which have already been marketed abroad by multinational companies, but are not yet approved in China, and Category 3 drugs now are reclassified as Category 5 according to the Reform Plan.
+NMPA issued the Circular on Chemical Drug Registration Classification and Requirements on Application Materials in June 2020 (effective in July 2020), which reaffirmed the principles of the classification of chemical drugs set forth by the Reform Plan, and made minor adjustments to the subclassifications of Category 5.
+According to such rule, Category 5.1 are innovative chemical drugs and improved new chemical drugs while Category 5.2 are generic chemical drugs, all of which shall have been already marketed abroad but not yet approved in China.
 Compared with the application for Category 5 drugs, the application for Category 1 domestic new drugs has a more straight-forward registration pathway.
-According to Provisions for Drug Registration and the Announcement on the Administrative Measures for the Communication of Drug Development and Technical Review issued by NMPA on September 30, 2018, where a special examination and approval treatment is granted, the application for clinical trial and manufacturing will be handled with priority and with enhanced communication with the CDE, which will establish a working mechanism for communicating with the applicants.
-If it becomes necessary to communicate key technologies or other issues not covered in the existing guidelines for drug research, development and evaluation in the process of drug research, development and application, the applicant may file an application for communication.
-When an application for communication is approved, the CDE will arrange the communication with the applicant within 30 days, 60 days or 75 days from the application for communication depending on the specific communication topic.
+According to Provisions for Drug Registration and the Administrative Measures for the Communication of Drug Development and Technical Review issued by NMPA on December 10, 2020, where breakthrough therapeutic drug procedure and priority procedure is granted, the application for clinical trial and marketing will be handled with priority and with enhanced communication with the CDE.

-In comparison, according to Provisions for Drug Registration promulgated by the CFDA in 2007, the registration pathway for Category 5 drugs is complicated and evolving.
+In comparison, according to Provisions for Drug Registration promulgated by the SAMR in 2020, the registration pathway for Category 5 drugs is complicated and evolving.
 Category 5 drug applications may only be submitted after a company obtains an NDA approval and receives the CPP granted by a major regulatory authority, such as the FDA or the EMA.
 Multinational companies may need to apply for conducting multiregional clinical trials, which means that companies do not have the flexibility to design the clinical trials to fit the Chinese patients and standard-of-care.
-Category 5 product candidates may not qualify to benefit from fast track review with priority at the clinical trial application stage.
 Moreover, a requirement to further conduct local clinical trials can potentially delay market access by several years from its international NDA approval.
-Further, according to Opinions on Reforming the Review and Approval Process for Pharmaceutical Products and Medical Devices issued by the State Council in August 2015, which is a guideline for future legislation and NMPA examination, the drugs which have already been marketed abroad may no longer be categorized as new drugs under Chinese law in the future, and therefore may not be able to enjoy any preferential treatment for new drugs.
-In order to implement this guideline, in March 2016, the CFDA issued the Reform Plan for Registration Category of Chemical Medicine, which changed the registration category of chemical medicine stipulated in Provisions for Drug Registration.
-According to the Interpretation of Reform Plan for Registration Category of Chemical Medicine issued by CFDA, a new drug refers to a drug that has never been marketed in
+Further, according to Opinions on Reforming the Review and Approval Process for Drugs and Medical Devices issued by the State Council in August 2015, which is a guideline for future legislation and NMPA examination, the drugs which have already been marketed abroad may no longer be categorized as new drugs under Chinese law in the future, and therefore may not be able to enjoy any preferential treatment for new drugs.
+In order to implement this guideline, in March 2016, the former CFDA issued the Reform Plan, which changed the registration category of chemical medicine stipulated in Provisions for Drug Registration.
+According to the Interpretation of Reform Plan for Registration Category of Chemical Medicine issued by former CFDA, a new drug refers to a drug that has never been marketed in China or abroad.
+And according to Provisions for Drug Registration promulgated by the SAMR in 2020 and the Circular on the Chemical Drug Registration Classification and Requirements on Application Materials which was promulgated by the NMPA on June 29, 2020 and came into effect on July 1, 2020, the interpretation on new drugs was also accepted.

 Our product candidates are all new therapeutic agents and we expect that all of our current product candidates fall under the Category 1 application process.
-Although the regulatory framework normally requires approval of separate clinical trial applications prior to initiating each phase of clinical development, in December 2015, the CFDA approved our clinical trial application including all phases of clinical trials for Plinabulin as a direct anticancer agent in NSCLC when combined with docetaxel and for the treatment of CIN.
+Although the regulatory framework previously required approval of separate clinical trial applications prior to initiating each phase of clinical development, in December 2015, the CFDA approved our clinical trial application including all phases of clinical trials for Plinabulin as a direct anti-cancer agent in NSCLC when combined with docetaxel and for the treatment of CIN.